 The small girl thought, looked down at the beagle, then to her father.
-‘It’s my estimation, Papa, that most people won’t listen.
+‘Most people won’t listen . . .
 Especially, scarecrows.’

-The farmer started.
+The farmer stared.
 He did not breathe.
 He watched his daughter, silently.

 ‘And especially that scarecrow.’

 ‘Uh-huh.
-That scarecrow in the field,’ the daughter answered.
+That scarecrow in the field,’ his daughter said.
 ‘He’s the silent type.
 Don’t talk.
 Probably don’t listen.
 Right, Benny?’

 The beagle, again, wagged his tail.